celxkodez/internet-projects-test/README.md

 ```bash
     make start
 ```
-the above builds docker and starts your services
+the above builds docker and starts your services.

+then, run
 ```bash
     make vendor
 ```